etlhsu/material-coverage/reviews/material-design-components-android-review.md

 ### System Component
 MDC Android is meant to be used in conjunction with Android's existing support design components (living through androidx.core).
-If a thorough component is only available thorugh the support design library it is counted it as 🟡partial.
-If it is incomplete it is counted as ❌nonexistant.
+If a thorough component is only available thorugh the support design library it is counted it as 🟡 partial.
+If it is incomplete it is counted as ❌ nonexistant.

 ## Component Availability